nwcourses/nwcourses.github.io/COM421/week1.md

 - Directory/folder structure.
 When navigating the folder system of your computer, you typically start at a 'root' folder (for example `C:\` on Windows, or your home directory on Linux) and then navigate to subfolders, for example `C:\Pictures`.
 You then might navigate to a sub-sub-folder, such as `C:\Pictures\Holiday` and then `C:\Pictures\Holiday\2018` and so on.
 In a subfolder you can navigate upwards to the previous folder, so that if you are in `C:\Pictures\Holiday` and you navigate upwards, you arrive at `C:\Pictures` and then `C:\` if you navigate upwards once more.
 So the process of navigating upwards *removes the current folder from the stack* and returns to the previous folder.

 - "Undo" commands in desktop applications.
-Each action you take in a desktop application might be stored on a stack, so that if you select "Undo", the topmost operation would be reversed, and then reoved from the stack.
+Each action you take in a desktop application might be stored on a stack, so that if you select "Undo", the topmost operation would be reversed, and then removed from the stack.

 (In actual fact, each of these is now implemented in a slightly more complex way, in the sense that you can, in modern browsers, move both back and forwards along your history, but we are assuming a more simplified implementation in which you can only move back for the purposes of illustrating a stack).